01

 These 30 million letters, called variants, help explain your uniqueness, including your disease and trait dispositions — from specific cancer risks to the severity of allergies.

-Nucleus' core mission is to see how the variants in your genome help shape who you are so you can live a healthier and more informed life.
+Nucleus' core mission is to see how the variants in the genome help shape who people and their future children are so they can live a healthier and more informed life.
 Let's dive in.

 02